National myth: New Zealand

 The Treaty of Waitangi is a document of central importance to the history of New Zealand, its constitution, and its national mythos.
 It has played a major role in the treatment of the Māori people in New Zealand by successive governments and the wider population, something that has been especially prominent since the late 20th century.
 The treaty document is an agreement, not a treaty as recognised in international law, and has no independent legal status.
 It was first signed on 6 February 1840 by Captain William Hobson as consul for the British Crown and by Māori chiefs (rangatira) from the North Island of New Zealand.

 Kupe was a legendary Polynesian explorer who was the first person to discover New Zealand, according to Māori oral history.
 It is likely that Kupe existed historically, but this is difficult to confirm.
-His voyage to New Zealand ensured that the land was known to the Polynesians, and he would therefore be responsible for the genesis of the Māori people.
+The idea of a Great Fleet led by Kupe and carrying Polynesians to settle in New Zealand, an idea that used to be taught in schools in much of the 20th century, is now considered to be untrue.